 Everything we’ve discussed so far should be well within the abilities of anyone who has ever edited a text file, created a folder, and renamed a file.
-Here are some possibilities for people who want to take this a step further
+Here are some possibilities for people who want to take this a step further .

 Change Your Image If the image of the plain white cake doesn’t fit your event, you can replace it with any PNG file you want.
 Just give it the name Default.png, and your image will display instead of mine.

 To make it look perfect, though, first pick an image that’s not too large (the average widget is no more than 300 pixels high by 350 wide, and most are smaller) and that has enough empty space to hold your message.
 Next, go into the Info.plist file and change the

-values (in pixels) to match those of your new image.
+Widthvalues (in pixels) to match those of your new image.
 (Click on the image icon in the Finder and press Command-I. You’ll find the image dimensions under More Info.)
 You may also need to change the